francescoo22/masters-thesis/chapters/2-Background.typ

 &| angle.l "assert" angle.r "−∗" angle.l "assert" angle.r #h(5em) &&& "separating implication" \
 $

-In particular, `emp` is an assertion used to express that the heap is empty, $e_1 |-> e_2$ states that the heap contains one cell at address $e$ containing $e_2$.
-$a_1 * a_2$ asserts that it is possible to split the heap into two disjoint parts in which $a_1$ and $a_2$ hold respectively.
+Separation logic @separationLogic1 @separationLogic2 @separationLogic3 is an extension of first-order logic that can be used to reason about low-level imperative programs that manipulate pointer data structures by integrating it in Hoare's triples.

+The core concept of separation logic is the separating conjunction $P ∗ Q$, which asserts that $P$ and $Q$ hold for different, non-overlapping parts of the heap.
+For instance, if a change to a single heap cell affects $P$ in $P ∗ Q$, it is guaranteed that it will not impact $Q$.
+This feature eliminates the need to check for possible aliases in $Q$.
+On a broader scale, the specification ${P} space C space {Q}$ for a heap modification can be expanded using a rule that allows to derive ${P ∗ R} space C space{Q ∗ R}$, indicating that additional heap cells remain untouched.
+This enables the initial specification ${P} space C space{Q}$ to focus solely on the cells involved in the program's footprint.

-Finally, $a_1 "−∗" a_2$ states that, extending the current heap with a disjoint part where $a_1$ holds, will lead to a heap where $a_2$ holds.
+Separation logic also includes other assertions: `emp` indicates that the heap is empty, $e_1 |-> e_2$ specifies that the heap contains a cell at address $e_1$ with the value $e_2$, and $a_1 "−∗" a_2$ asserts that extending the current heap with a disjoint part where $a_1$ holds will result in a heap where $a_2$ holds.

 #example[
   The following formula is derivable in separation logic:
-  $ {(x |-> -) * ((x |-> 1) "−∗" P)} space x := 1 {P} $
+  $ {(x |-> -) * ((x |-> 1) "−∗" P)} space x := 1 space {P} $
 ]

 == Viper

-Viper @ViperWebSite @Viper (Verification Infrastructure for Permission-based Reasoning) is a language and suite of tools developed by ETH Zurich that can be used for developing new verification tools.
+Viper @ViperWebSite @Viper (Verification Infrastructure for Permission-based Reasoning) is a language and suite of tools developed by ETH Zurich designed to aid in the creation of verification tools.

-The whole Viper infrastructure is shown in @vpr-infrastructure @ViperWebSite and is made of the Viper intermediate language and two back-ends, the first based on symbolic execution and the second based on verification condition generation.
+The Viper infrastructure (@vpr-infrastructure) consists of the Viper intermediate language and two different back-ends: one that uses symbolic execution and another that relies on verification condition generation.

-The verification process using the Viper toolchain happens as follows.
-An higher-level language is first encoded into the Viper intermediate language which provides support to permissions natively and uses them to express ownership of heap locations in a style similar to separation logic.
+The verification process with Viper follows several steps.
+First, a higher-level programming language is translated into Viper's intermediate language, which incorporates permission-based reasoning to manage and express ownership of memory locations, similar to separation logic.

-This is convenient for reasoning about programs that manipulate the heap and concurrent thread interactions.
-Viper conditions are then verified using one of the two back-ends and an SMT Solver (Z3).
-Viper back-ends aim to achieve extensive automation with the intention to avoid circumstances where tool developers and users need to comprehend the inner behavior of the back-ends to carry out the verification process.
+After translation, Viper uses one of its back-ends and an SMT solver to verify the conditions expressed in the Viper language @eilers2024verification.
+The back-ends are designed to automate the verification process as much as possible, allowing tool developers and users to focus on the verification task itself without needing to comprehend the inner behavior of the back-ends

 #figure(
-  caption: "The Viper verification infrastructure", image("../images/viper.png", width: 80%) )<vpr-infrastructure>
+  caption: [The Viper verification infrastructure @ViperWebSite], image("../images/viper.png", width: 80%) )<vpr-infrastructure>

 === Language Overview

-The Viper intermediate language is an object-oriented, sequential programming language.
-Despite being designed as an intermediary language, Viper offers high-level features that are beneficial in manually expressing verification issues, along with potent low-level features useful for automatic encoding of source languages.
+The Viper intermediate language is a sequential, object-based language that provides simple imperative constructs along with specifications and custom statements for managing permission-based reasoning.

-In Viper, methods can be seen as an abstraction over an operation sequence, which may involve executing an unlimited number of statements.
+In Viper, methods can be seen as an abstraction over a sequence of operations.
 The caller of a method observes its behavior solely through the method's signature and its preconditions and postconditions.
 This allows Viper to perform a method-modular verification, avoiding all the complexities associated with interprocedural analysis.

 #figure(
   caption: "Viper method example",